Real Estate Investment Trusts (REITs)

 REITs bear the fees and expenses associated with acquiring, operating, and disposing of their assets.
 You pay these fees and expenses indirectly because they impact the profitability of the REIT and the value of your shares.

-More information about REITs, including their initial commissions and ongoing fees and expenses, is available in the REIT’s prospectus.
+More information about Real Estate Investment Trusts, including their initial commissions and ongoing fees and expenses, is available in the REIT’s prospectus.
 If you are interested in obtaining a prospectus, please contact your financial advisor.

 Information about the commission fees you will pay BFE for REIT transactions is available on our Equity and Option Commission Schedule.